 Web Content CNAMEs are used to brand links to web content records (Forms, Surveys, Landing Pages, and Subscription Management Pages).
-Form, Survey, and Subscription Page submissions will be properly recorded in CRM even if there is not a web content CNAME set up, but without the Web Content CNAME, the page views for these records may not correctly associate with the lead or contact visiting your site since the domain of the web content URL is a different domain than the one used in the ClickDimensions tracking script on your website.
+Form, Survey, and Subscription Page submissions will be properly recorded in Dynamics even if there is not a web content CNAME set up, but without the Web Content CNAME, the page views for these records may not correctly associate with the lead or contact visiting your site since the domain of the web content URL is a different domain than the one used in the ClickDimensions tracking script on your website.

 NOTE: When using Web Content CNAMEs, the Web Content URL will be HTTP rather than HTTPS.
 If you want your Web Content URL to be HTTPS, you will need to either setup an SSL certificate for your CNAME or use the default link format rather than a CNAME.